lubojr/naucse.python.cz/lessons/beginners-en/introduction/index.md

 It is preferred by us that all homeworks are done via Google Collab, an online Python coding notebook interface with sharing options.

-You can find our tutorial here: [Google Collab Tutorial](//drive.google.com/file/d/1KPlvbwGpIe8HQVkancKk6wuTwhV5VkRc/view).
+You can find our tutorial here: [Google Colab Tutorial](//drive.google.com/file/d/1KPlvbwGpIe8HQVkancKk6wuTwhV5VkRc/view).
 This tool will allow the mentors to provide a better feedback.

 ## What to do after this course?